Ivan Mazepa: Literary works attributed to Mazepa

-In a addition to being a politician a statesman, Mazepa is also known to have created works of poetry.
-His "Duma" represents an important document of Ukrainian political thought of his era.
-Created during the late 17th century (according to Oleksander Ohloblyn, circa 1698), the poem was preserved in the notes from the 1708 trial of Vasyl Kochubey, who used it to prove his accusation of treason against the hetman.
-The author of the "Duma" laments the state of Ukrainian lands during the Ruin, which led to the country's division between Poland, Moscow and the Ottomans, and calls on his compatriots to unite and fight against common enemies.
+In an addition to being a politician and statesman, Mazepa is also known to have created works of literature.
+Writings attributed to Mazepa are his letters to Motria, the daughter of Vasyl Kochubey, as well as a short verse in a mix of Old Ukrainian and Polish signed with the hetman's name, which was reportedly found in a prayer book stored at a monastery near Putyvl in 1770.
+Additionally, the poem Duma (also known by its incipit "Everyone desires peace"), which became a popular Ukrainian folk song, is traditionally ascribed to Mazepa, although it is doubtful that the poem in its present form could have been composed by the hetman.
+According to Oleksander Ohloblyn, the poem was created circa 1698 and preserved in the notes from the 1708 trial of Vasyl Kochubey, who used it to prove his accusation of treason against the hetman.
+The author of Duma laments the state of Ukrainian lands during the Ruin, which led to the country's division between Poland, Moscow and the Ottomans, and calls on his compatriots to unite and fight against their common enemies.
+It represents an important document of Ukrainian political thought of that era.

-Further writings attributed to Mazepa are his letters to Motria, the daughter of Vasyl Kochubey, as well as a short verse in a mix of Old Ukrainian and Polish signed with the hetman's name, which was reportedly found in a prayer book stored at a monastery near Putyvl in 1770.
-Additionally, the text of a popular Ukrainian folk song is traditionally ascribed to Mazepa, although it is doubtful that its present form could have been composed by the hetman.